-An example of the various anti-shorting strategies used by firms is provided by Solv-Ex, a firm that claimed to have technology for economically extracting crude oil from tar-laden sand.
+Solv-Ex, a firm claiming to have technology for economically extracting crude oil from tar-laden sand, is an example of the type of actions studied here.
 Short sellers claimed that Solv-Ex was a fraud.
-On 2/5/96, the management of Solv-Ex faxed a letter to brokers and shareholders: "To help you control the value of your investment...we suggest that you request delivery of the Solv-Ex certificates from your broker as soon as possible."
-(Weiss, 1996).
-This suggestion, entirely legal on the part of Solv-Ex, was essentially an attempt at market manipulation.
-The letter was an attempt to orchestrate a short squeeze using the stock lending system (the mechanics of stock lending are described further in section I).
+On February 5, 1996, Solv-Ex sent a letter to shareholders stating: "To help you control the value of your investment... we suggest that you request delivery of the Solv-Ex certificates from your broker as soon as possible" (Weiss 1996).
+This suggestion by the management of Solv-Ex, which appears to be legal, was intended to disrupt the stock lending system and orchestrate a short squeeze (the mechanics of stock lending are described in Section 1).

-Any shareholder heeding Solv-Ex's suggestion would have withdrawn his shares from the stock lending market, potentially forcing short sellers to cover their positions.
-On 2/2/96, before the letter, Solv-Ex's price was at \$24.875.
-By 2/21/96, the price had risen to \$35.375, perhaps due to Solv-Ex's attempted squeeze.
+If a Solv-Ex shareholder took delivery of physical share certificates, these shares would have necessarily been removed from the stock lending market, potentially forcing short sellers to cover their positions.
+On February 2, 1996, before the letter, the share price of Solv-Ex stock was \$24.875.
+By February 21, 1996, the price had risen to \$35.375, perhaps due to Solv-Ex's attempted squeeze.
 Solv-Ex took other action against short sellers as well.
 Later in 1996, Solv-Ex said that it had hired private investigators to find out who was spreading misinformation about the firm, and subsequently it filed suit against a well-known short seller, claiming he had spread false information.
-However, in this case it was Solv-Ex which was engaged in illegal activities, not the short sellers.
-Solv-Ex delisted at 7/1/97 at \$4.25, it entered Chapter 11 bankruptcy in 1997, and in 2000 the court ruled that the firm had indeed defrauded investors.
+However, in this case it was Solv-Ex that was engaged in illegal activities, not the short sellers.
+Solv-Ex delisted at July 1, 1997, at \$4.25 per share; it entered Chapter 11 bankruptcy in 1997.
+In 2000, the court ruled that the firm had indeed defrauded investors.

-In this case, the evidence is consistent with the idea that Solv-Ex was overprized in February 1996, since it subsequently fell sharply.
-This paper looks at long-term returns for a sample of 266 similar firms who threaten, take action against, or accuse short sellers of illegal activities or false statements.
-The sample is constructed using publicly observable actions from news reports and firm press releases.
+The sharp decline in Solv-Ex's share price is consistent with the hypothesis that Solv-Ex was overpriced as of February 1996.
+This article examines stock returns for a sample of 266 similar firms that threaten, take action against, or accuse short sellers of illegal activities or false statements.
+The sample is constructed using publicly observable actions from media reports and firm press releases.

-It turns out that (as in the Solv-Ex case) sample firms have very low returns in the year subsequent to taking anti-shorting action.
-Abnormal returns are approximately -2 percent per month.
-While this degree of underperformance may seem implausibly large, it is in line with other estimates from Jones and Lamont (2002), Lamont and Thaler (2003), and Ofek, Richardson, and Whitelaw (2003).
-Thus the evidence is consistent with the idea that short sale constraints allow very substantial overpricing, and that this overpricing gets corrected only slowly over many months.
-As a secondary issue, this paper also examines the behavior of short interest and prices around anti-shorting actions.
+The article's main result is that firms have very low returns in the year subsequent to taking anti-shorting action: they trail the market by about 2% per month.
+Thus, the evidence is consistent with the idea that short sale constraints allow very substantial overpricing, and that this overpricing gets corrected only slowly over many months.
+As a secondary issue, this article also examines the behavior of short interest and prices around anti-shorting actions.
 There is weak evidence at best that deliberate short squeezes can temporarily raise stock prices.

 The idea that short sale constraints can prevent negative information or opinions from being expressed in stock prices comes from Miller (1977).
 Although constraints are necessary in order for mispricing to occur, they are not sufficient.
 Constraints can explain why a rational arbitrageur fails to short the overpriced security, but not why anyone buys the overpriced security.
 To explain that, one needs investors who are willing to buy overpriced stocks.
-Thus two things, trading costs and some investors with downward sloping demand curves, are necessary for substantial mispricing.
-This willingness to hold overpriced stocks can be interpreted either as reflecting irrational optimism by some investors, or rational speculative behavior reflecting differences of opinion.
-I discuss the underlying theory more in section I.
+Thus, two things, trading costs and some investors with downward-sloping demand curves, are necessary for substantial mispricing.
+This willingness to hold overpriced stocks can be interpreted as either reflecting irrational optimism by some investors, or rational speculative behavior reflecting differences of opinion.
+The underlying theory is further discussed in Section 1.